Abigail (album): Plot

-The narration then returns to the summer of 1845, during which Jonathan and Miriam are beset by a range of omens; the church bell rings despite nobody being inside to ring it, flowers die, unwholesome stenches fill the house and in the dining room the table is discovered set for 3.
-In one incident an empty cradle is discovered by Jonathan swaying in the air, with both him and Miriam insisting that they didn't bring it with them.
-The next day, Miriam is clearly pregnant and the fetus develops quickly; Jonathan realises that the family ghost was speaking the truth.
+The narration then returns to the summer of 1845, during which Jonathan and Miriam are beset by a range of omens; the church bell rings despite nobody being inside to ring it, flowers die, unwholesome stenches fill the house, and they discover that the dining room table is set for three.
+In another incident, an empty cradle is discovered swaying through the air, when neither Jonathan nor Miriam brought a cradle with them ("Omens").
+The next day, Miriam is clearly pregnant and the fetus develops quickly; Jonathan realizes that the family ghost was speaking the truth ("The Possession").

 The fatal crisis begins when Jonathan accuses Abigail of possessing Miriam, and Abigail (through Miriam) admits it.
-Jonathan is terrified and considers getting a priest to exorcise Miriam – Miriam, however, exercising a moment of control, urges him to cast her down the stairs to kill her just as the Count had slain the Countess and Abigail's original incarnation.
-Therefore, Jonathan pretends to give in to Abigail's demands, and suggests to Abigail (once she regains control of Miriam) that she should come down to the family crypt so she can be reborn where she died.
-However, as the couple stands at the top of the stairs, Jonathan is distracted and the possessed Miriam pushes Jonathan down the stairs.
+Jonathan is terrified, and considers getting a priest to exorcise Miriam.
+Miriam, however -- exercising a moment of control -- urges him to cast her down the stairs and kill her, just as the Count slew the Countess and Abigail in 1777.
+Thinking quickly, Jonathan pretends to give in to Abigail's demands.
+He suggests that she come down to the family crypt, so she can be reborn where she died ("Abigail").

-Miriam gives birth to Abigail, but dies shortly afterwards, her last sight being of Abigail's "yellow eyes"; supposedly her ghost can be heard screaming on the stairs in July ever after.
-The seven horsemen arrive at the mansion and discover the baby Abigail in the sarcophagus, eating something too horrifying for the narrator to mention (though the fact that it is found in the sarcophagus suggests that Abigail is eating her own previous body).
-Appalled, they take her away to bury her in a hidden chapel in the forest with seven silver spikes driven through her body (a burial heard as the intro to the album), in the hope that this will prevent a further resurrection.
+However, as Jonathan and Miriam stand at the top of the stairs, the possessed Miriam pushes Jonathan to his death.
+Miriam gives birth to Abigail, but dies shortly afterwards.
+Her last sight is of Abigail's "yellow eyes."
+Forever after, her ghost can be heard screaming on the stairs in the month of July.
+The seven horsemen arrive at the mansion, and discover baby Abigail in the sarcophagus.
+She is eating something too horrifying for the narrator to mention, although it's likely that Abigail is eating her own previous body.
+Appalled, they take her away to bury her in a hidden chapel in the forest ("Black Horsemen"), with seven silver spikes driven through her body (the burial is heard at the beginning of the album), in the hope that this will prevent a future resurrection ("Funeral").